typedb/typedb-docs/_07-examples/02-schema.md

     has is-customer;
 ```

-Lastly we need to define the type of each attribute.
+Lastly, we need to define the type of each attribute.

 ```graql
 define